gmcgoldr/algorand-tut/README.md

 - a single node in the network,
 - the node can serve as a relay for other nodes,
 - the node hosts the wallet `Wallet1`,
-- the keys in `Wallet1` can participate in both consensus as well as general transactions.
+- the keys in `Wallet1` can participate in both consensus as well as transactions.

-Some notes on these choices:
+Some notes on those choices:

 - If no node is online, the network will stay stuck on the genesis block.
 - The stake must add up to `100%`.